 I remember having to play this terrible game on the night Seattle musician/comedian/writer Ahamefule J. Oluo presented a work-in-progress version of his live jazz concert/memoir, Now I’m Fine at Town Hall in 2012.
 I picked the other door.
-While my choice was fine, I regretted it immediately around 9 p.m., when people started streaming out of Oluo’s show and calling me to say how amazing it was.
+While my choice turned out okay, feelings of deep regret settled in at around 9 p.m.
+That’s when people started streaming out of Oluo’s show and calling me to say how amazing it was.

 When he restaged it at On the Boards in 2014, I made sure to pick the right door.
 The story is based on real-life events during a time in Oluo’s life when he was adrift, recently divorced and musically stuck.
 His absent Nigerian father suddenly reappeared by way of a scratchy phone call, and just as quickly evaporated.
 And then he developed an autoimmune disease that dissolved his skin.
 With the help of his wife and co-writer, Lindy West, Oluo told his tale with dark humor and glorious music.
 Now he’s made it into a film, Thin Skin, with director Charles Mudede.

 I saw the film last month, when it screened online via the Bentonville Film Festival.
 I love the moody quiet, the Metro bus rides, the club scenes bursting with jazz.
 It showcases the south end of Seattle beautifully and includes a totally Northwest dream sequence with lots of moss.
 And while Oluo is the comedy writer, it’s Seattle actress Annette Toutonghi who provides the laughs here, with her layered portrayal of Oluo’s mother, whose extreme quirkiness is balanced by a thoroughly open and endearing spirit.